goksinan/goksinan.github.io/_posts/2019-06-28-interview-questions.md

 3. Perform ***error analysis.*** Manually examine the samples your model got wrong.
 See if there is any pattern to it.
 Think what type of features is causing the confusion and which ones are helping.
 Try to add new features that might have caught those errors.

----

-**Q17.
-What type of error metrics do you use to evaluate imbalanced classifications?**
+## <a name="q17"></a> Q17.
+What type of error metrics do you use to evaluate imbalanced classifications?

-**A17.** We can use *precision* and *recall*.
+We can use *precision* and *recall*.
 We want them to be close to 1 for high performance classifiers.

 <img src="/images/data-science-questions/precision-recall.png" alt="precision-recall"/>
 <br>